 Techniques in the application of makeup for the stage.
-Three lectures.
+Three hours lecture.
 Three hours credit.

 SPT 2223 - Stagecraft (Co-requisite: SPT 1241, 1251, 2241, or 2251).

 Implementation and application of all technical elements of production, design, and operation.
-Three lectures.
+Three hours lecture.
 Three hours credit.